zowe/docs-site/docs/user-guide/usingmvd.md

 This sample application plug-in for developers demonstrates how to create a dataservice and how to create an application plug-in using Angular.

 ### IFrame
-This sample application plug-in for developers demonstrates how to embed pre-made webpages within the desktop as an application and how an application can request an action of another application (see the source code for details).
+This sample application plug-in for developers demonstrates how to embed pre-made webpages within the desktop as an application and how an application can request an action of another application (see the source code for more information).

 ### ZOS Subsystems
 This application plug-in helps you find information about the important services on the mainframe, such as CICS, Db2, and IMS.

 ### TN3270
 This application plug-in provides a 3270 connection to the mainframe on which the Zowe Node Server runs.
+(Available from Rocket Software.)

 ### VT Terminal
-This application plug-in provides a connection to USS and UNIX.
+This application plug-in provides a connection to UNIX System Services and UNIX.
+(Available from Rocket Software.)

 ## zLUX logging